Setup-Tooling/Setup-Tool-for-Fedora/README.md

 # BurningPho3nix setup script for Fedora (optimized for Fedora 38)

-This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications quickly on Fedora.
+This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications and codecs quickly on Fedora.

 ______________________________________________________